Consanguinity

-Consanguinity ("blood relation", from Latin consanguinitas) is the characteristic of having a kinship with another person (being descended from a common ancestor).
+Consanguinity (from Latin consanguinitas 'blood relationship') is the characteristic of having a kinship with a relative who is descended from a common ancestor.

-Many jurisdictions have laws prohibiting people who are related by blood from marrying or having sexual relations with each other.
+Many jurisdictions have laws prohibiting people who are closely related by blood from marrying or having sexual relations with each other.
 The degree of consanguinity that gives rise to this prohibition varies from place to place.
-Such rules are also used to determine heirs of an estate according to statutes that govern intestate succession, which also vary from jurisdiction to jurisdiction.
-In some places and time periods, cousin marriage is allowed or even encouraged; in others, it is taboo, and considered to be incest.
+On the other hand, around 20% of the global population lives in areas where some consanguinous marriages are preferred.
+The degree of relationships are also used to determine heirs of an estate according to statutes that govern intestate succession, which also vary from jurisdiction to jurisdiction.
+In some communities and time periods, cousin marriage is allowed or even encouraged; in others, it is taboo, and considered to be incest.

 The degree of relative consanguinity can be illustrated with a consanguinity table in which each level of lineal consanguinity (generation or meiosis) appears as a row, and individuals with a collaterally consanguineous relationship share the same row.
 The Knot System is a numerical notation that describes consanguinity using the Ahnentafel numbers of shared ancestors.

 Legal definitions

 Modern secular law

 The degree of kinship between two people may give rise to several legal issues.
-Some laws prohibit sexual relations between closely-related people, referred to as incestuous.
-Laws may also bar marriage between closely-related people, which are almost universally prohibited to the second degree of consanguinity.
+Some laws prohibit sexual relations between closely related people, referred to as incestuous.
+Laws may also bar marriage between closely related people, which are almost universally prohibited to the second degree of consanguinity.
 Some jurisdictions forbid marriage between first cousins, while others do not.
 Marriage with aunts and uncles (avunculate marriage) is legal in several countries.

 Consanguinity is also relevant to inheritance, particularly with regard to intestate succession.
 In general, laws tend to favor inheritance by persons closely related to the deceased.
 Some jurisdictions ban citizens from service on a jury on the basis of consanguinity as well as affinity with persons involved in the case.
 In many countries, laws prohibiting nepotism ban employment of, or certain kinds of contracts with, the near relations of public officers or employees.